Discover how scientists protect Angola’s lakes

 Tour operator Explorandes has a “long-standing commitment to conservation and community benefit in Peru,” says Christina Beckmann of the Adventure Travel Trade Association.
 With a robust sustainability policy and a values-led business model, the company says it invites travelers to “enjoy a life experience with native communities, sharing their traditions and culture and also supporting an alternative but better way to develop and preserve our natural resources and culture.”

-Note: Many operators are hoping to run tours in 2021 but as with all things in the time of the pandemic, they could be subject to change.
-Some ideas may be better for 2022 or beyond.
-Also, regarding sustainability: By their very nature, many of these trips are some distance from our backyards, and all are less than two weeks in duration.
+Note: By their very nature, many of these trips are some distance from our backyards, and all are less than two weeks in duration.
 Choosing an airline with a bold climate policy and offsetting the trip’s carbon both help reduce the footprint, and hopefully the trips will inspire travelers to have a positive impact far beyond touchdown on their return journey.

 Products we write about are independently vetted and recommended by our editors.
 AFAR may earn a commission if you buy through our links, which helps support our independent publication.